-The Application Form for 2016 can be downloaded here.
+The Application Form can be downloaded here.

 We operate as a social enterprise celebrating and supporting talent in our city, with a focus on engaging our immediate community and broadening participation in the arts.
 We are led by a co-operative team of early career professionals, who support each other in order to learn more about running a successful independent art gallery.

 We are a not-for-profit organisation which does not rely on funding for day-to-day running.
 We rely on charging for the hire of our venue to cover running costs, such as rent and utilities.